cj-praveen/YouTube-Music-API/README.md

 Copyright (c) 2020 - present, Sijey.
 All rights reserved.

-The source is free to copy, modify, publish, use, compile, sell, or distribute.., licensed under the [MIT License](https://mit-license.org/).
+This Python Package is licensed under the [MIT License](https://mit-license.org/).